timardex/react-suntracker/README.md

-This is a Roulette game made with React and Redux.
+This is a Suntracker app made with React and Redux.

 In the project directory, please run: